Valuation (finance): Net asset value method

 The third-most common method of estimating the value of a company looks to the assets and liabilities of the business.
 At a minimum, a solvent company could shut down operations, sell off the assets, and pay the creditors.
 Any cash that would remain establishes a floor value for the company.
 This method is known as the net asset value or cost method.
 In general the discounted cash flows of a well-performing company exceed this floor value.
 Some companies, however, are worth more "dead than alive", like weakly performing companies that own many tangible assets.
 This method can also be used to value heterogeneous portfolios of investments, as well as nonprofits, for which discounted cash flow analysis is not relevant.
 The valuation premise normally used is that of an orderly liquidation of the assets, although some valuation scenarios (e.g., purchase price allocation) imply an "in-use" valuation such as depreciated replacement cost new.
+This method is most appropriate in situations where there are no significant intangible assets, or when a company is voluntarily liquidating its assets as a result of ceased operations.